sublogical/synthecene/store/README.md

   * ~~Integrate with DataFusion for reads~~
   * ~~Support reading a dataset from single partition, commit & column-group~~
   * ~~Support direct reader for Rust~~
+* Cleanup
+  * Move multizip out to a utility class
 * DataFusion
   * Add BinaryType to TryFrom<&DataType> for ScalarValue
   * Add BinaryType to MergeSortJoin (line 1112)